vosechu/keighty.github.io/_posts/2013-07-13-a-flash-of-understanding.md

 As expected, the tests should fail until I am able to log in.

+Since the Rails4 user scaffold comes with some nifty built in methods, I thought it would be easy to adapt them for my own ends:

+{% highlight ruby linenum %}
+# PATCH/PUT /users/1
+# PATCH/PUT /users/1.json
+def update
+  respond_to do |format|
+    if @user.update(user_params)
+      format.html { redirect_to @user, notice: 'Profile updated.' }
+      format.json { head :no_content }
+    else
+      format.html { render action: 'edit' }
+      format.json { render json: @user.errors, status: :unprocessable_entity }
+    end
+  end
+end{% endhighlight %}

-I modify the line 5 of the user controller to change the notice to a success message:
+I modify the line 5 of the user controller to change the "notice" message to a "success" message:
 {% highlight ruby %}
 format.html { redirect_to @user, success: "Profile updated" }{% endhighlight %}